benbalter/Twitter-Mentions-as-Comments/readme.txt

 Yes.
 Because Tweets go through WordPress’s built-in comment moderation system, if you navigate to Settings -> Discussions and add “[your Twitter username]@twitter.com” to the blacklist, your Tweets should not appear (or anyone else’s you want for that matter).

 == Changelog ==

+= 0.4.3 =
+* Fixed bug where TMAC debug info would appear on ALL duplicate comment errors

 = 0.4.2 =
 * Added support to check ?p=### formats for some shortened URLs